-- Sunglasses – Protect your eyes.
-The sun is bright and wind can whip up dust and debris.
+- Sunglasses – protect your eyes.
+The sun is bright and the wind can whip up dust and debris.

 - Hat – Brimmed hats are great for shade and protecting you from the elements and help keep warmth in as well.

 - Emergency Kit – Bandages, Whistle, ibuprofen, etc..
 Small portable kits are better than nothing.